iriselia/CMake-Backup/README.md

-BlonD
+bD
 =====

-BlonD is a CMaked-based automated build generator.
-BlonD aims to significantly reduce the amount of learning required to fully utilize the productivity of CMake and is designed to enable fast iteration and allow programmers create and maintain source code with ease.
+bD is a CMaked-based automated build generator. bD aims to significantly reduce the amount of learning required to fully utilize the productivity of CMake and is designed to enable fast iteration and allow programmers create and maintain source code with ease.

-BlonD is particularly suited for C++ development with [Visual Studio](http://www.visualstudio.com/) and [XCode](https://developer.apple.com/xcode/), while being mostly compatible with any other IDEs supported by CMake.
+bD is particularly suited for C++ development with [Visual Studio](http://www.visualstudio.com/) and [XCode](https://developer.apple.com/xcode/), while being mostly compatible with any other IDEs supported by CMake.

+Build Your Own Program

 Credits
 -------